igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 until the sender is certain that the receiver is not expecting retransmission of any expired data.
-I.e. the frame MUST be retransmitted until the stream enters "half-closed (local)" state, or all data between the largest Minimum Stream Offset in an acknowledged EXPIRED_STREAM_DATA frame and the current Min Stream Offset has been acknowledged, or all data between the largest Minimum Stream Offset in a received MIN_STREAM_DATA frame and the current Min Stream Offset has been acknowledged.
+I.e. the frame MUST be retransmitted until the stream enters "half-closed (local)" state, or all data between the largest Minimum Stream Offset field in an acknowledged EXPIRED_STREAM_DATA or received MIN_STREAM_DATA frames and the current minimum retransmittable offset ({{offsets}}) has been acknowledged.

 IANA Considerations   {#iana}